blackhatinside/Mtech_FileManager/README.md

         Should have a Text box showing current path address Ability to move across valid directories using just path address and error handling if path invalid Search Bar
-        Search for Files in Current Directory and highlight that file Layer 3:
+        Search for Files/Folders dynamically in current directory and highlight them Layer 3:
     Ribbon:
         Should contain buttons for file management tools like Cut, Copy, Paste, Delete, Rename and Sort current directory